-Emphasizes both interpersonal and organizational communications as they relate to the business environment; includes delivery of different types of speeches as well as written exercises appropriate to business practice; designed to develop written and oral communication skills including the clear, concise, effective oral presentation of ideas and to develop an acceptable speaking voice.
+Emphasizes both interpersonal and organizational communications as they relate to the business environment; includes delivery of different types of speeches as well as written exercises appropriate to business practice; designed to develop written and oral communication skills including the clear, concise, and oral communication skills include the concise of the conci effective oral presentation of ideas and to develop an acceptable speaking voice.
 Prerequisite(s): Completion of or exemption from Learning Support requirements in English.